 Where is Jimmy Floyd Hasselbaink now?

-After retiring from playing in 2008 following a successful Premier League career with Chelsea, Leeds United and Middlesbrough, Jimmy Floyd Hasselbaink hung up his boots in 2008 after a season playing in the Championship with Cardiff City.
+After a successful Premier League career with Chelsea, Leeds United and Middlesbrough, Jimmy Floyd Hasselbaink hung up his boots in 2008 after a season playing in the Championship with Cardiff City.

 After obtaining his UEFA coaching badges in July 2011, Hasselbaink was appointed first team coach at Nottingham Forest working alongside his ex manager at Middlesbrough, Steve McLaren.